VAIJ-TEJAS/Articles/Building RESTful APIs with Flask and Django: A Practical Guide with Code Examples/draft2.md

 **RESTful APIs** are an integral part of modern **web development** due to their **scalability** and ability to **communicate** across various platforms over the internet.
 They are built using the Python frameworks **Flask**, which is known for its flexibility, and **Django**, which comes with a multitude of features including database management, authentication, etc. RESTful APIs adhere to the principles of Representational State Transfer (REST), which is used to create networked applications, identified by **URIs (Uniform Resource Identifiers)** and handled using HTTP methods.
-In this article, we'll explore how to use Flask and Django to build RESTful APIs.
-You'll find practical examples and code snippets to guide you through the process.
+In this article, we'll explore how to use Flask and Django to build RESTful APIs along with code examples.

 # Introduction to RESTful APIs
-REST is a design framework that uses a set of constraints, such as statelessness, a uniform interface, and a client-server architecture, for developing scalable web services.
+REST is a design framework that comprises of statelessness, a uniform interface, and a client-server architecture, for developing scalable web services.

 RESTful APIs are scalable, flexible, simple and platform-independent, allowing systems to handle increasing loads, decouple client and server, while using HTTP-based architecture to simplify designing.

 HTTP methods determine the actions that can be performed on a resource in RESTful API designs.
 Let's take a look at the most commonly used HTTP methods and their CRUD operations:
 - **GET**: Retrieves data from the server.
 - **POST**: Adds a new resource to the server.
 - **PUT**: Updates an existing resource on the server.